tkcmada/it_setup_env/npm-sample/README.md

 ---------------------

 + typescript : Type-safe javascript.
-+ babel, babel-cli : transpiler from ES6 to ES5
 + slickgrid : Grid table library.
 Original slickgrid is suspended.
 This is 6pack version of slickgrid. ( this comes with jQuery...)
   + https://github.com/6pac/SlickGrid/wiki